unctitus/ControlRL.jl/README.md

 curl -fsSL https://install.julialang.org | sh
 ```

-For Windows, you can either install it through Microsoft Store, or use the Linux instruction above with [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
+For Windows, you can either install it through Microsoft Store
 ```
 winget install julia -s msstore
 ```
+or use the Linux instructions above with [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Set up Julia environment
 Once Julia is installed, type `julia` in terminal to open the Julia REPL.
 You should see something like